Catherine-Russell/Facebook-Clone/README.md

 1. After starting both the server and client, navigate to `http://localhost:3000` in your browser.
 2. Sign up for an account or log in if you already have one.
 3. Explore the main feed, create posts, and interact with other users.

-## Contributing

-If you want to contribute to Acebook:

-1. Fork the repository: Click the "Fork" button on the GitHub repository.
-2. Clone your fork: `git clone https://github.com/your-username/acebook.git`
-3. Create a new branch: `git checkout -b feature-name`
-4. Make your changes and commit them: `git commit -m "Add new feature"`
-5. Push to the branch: `git push origin feature-name`
-6. Submit a pull request on GitHub.

 ## License